ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 `23) What is your greatest failure, and what did you learn from it?`<br>
 My greatest failure was not understanding how much blind luck actually effects your path in life.
+I learned that nepotism will take you far.

 `24) How do you handle working with people who annoy you?`<br>
 By avoiding most interactions.
 You can't reason with toxic people about their behavior.